← Back to Blog

 4. Pay up immediately.
 Venmo in the parking lot.
 Nobody likes chasing down $8 for two weeks.

 5. Read the room.
 If someone's having a rough day and clearly not enjoying the gambling aspect, dial it back.
 Golf's supposed to be fun.
+For more on keeping the vibes right, check out the golf etiquette nobody taught you.

 The TL;DR